Costs and scholarships

 - University of Sydney's Student Travel Insurance.

-As scholarship and OS-HELP funding is limited, please do not rely on this as anticipated funding when planning your exchange.
+As scholarship and OS-HELP funding is limited, please do not rely on this as anticipated funding when planning your exchange as you may not be approved to receive this.

-Most handbooks from our exchange partners list the average cost of living at their university.
+Most handbooks from our exchange partners list the average cost of living in their country and at their university.
 Reports from past students also include cost of living information.
-These reports are available in the Exchange Resource Library.
+These reports are available in the Exchange Resource Library at Sydney Abroad.
 It might be helpful for you to check this information and use a currency converter to get an idea of what to expect.

 The University offers a range of exchange travelling scholarships.
 Some are awarded by Sydney Abroad, and others are offered by faculties.
 It is rare that an exchange scholarship will cover the entire cost of your exchange.
 You are advised not to rely on scholarships as a source of exchange funding.
 Click here for the scholarship summary sheet.

 Sydney Abroad International Exchange Scholarships

 Sydney Abroad offers International Exchange Scholarships - up to 350 each year - valued at $1,000 each.
 These awards which are allocated on the basis of academic merit with students ranked by their AAM (Annual Average Mark).

 Exchange applicants will automatically be considered for International Exchange Scholarships.
 However, students who receive guaranteed funding support for their overseas exchange period eg: students enrolled in the Bachelor of Arts (Languages), and students enrolled in Masters or PhD research programs whilst on exchange are not eligible for these awards.
-Students may only receive one scholarship per exchange experience and are not eligible for a second scholarship if they extend their semester of exchange into one year.
+Students may only receive one scholarship per exchange experience and are not eligible for a second scholarship if they extend their one semester exchange into a two semester exchange (back-to-back).

 Selection for Sydney Abroad International Exchange Scholarships occurs during: